Type and hit ENTER

 To learn more about Diane Roberts, please click https://gurianinstitute.com/member/diane-roberts/

-Bonus Panel: What Boys Need School from an Asian Perspective, with Dr. Mark Ryan and Four Students at Army and Navy Academy
+Bonus Panel: What Boys Need In School from an Asian Perspective, with Dr. Mark Ryan and Four Students at Army and Navy Academy

 Hanliang (Jack) Niu (China) Grade 12, Nam Nguyen (Vietnam), Grade 9, Renya Suzuki (Japan), Grade 12, and Mingjun (Jarvis) Wang (China), Grade 11 join Dr. Mark Ryan for this Panel discussion.